-Using Metaphors with Coaching
+Using Metaphors in Coaching

 I came across this article on using metaphors in Coaching by Angela Dunbar a Coach and NLP practitioner, and really enjoyed it.